Esri/cordova-plugin-advanced-geolocation/README.md

 `useCache` | boolean | Will return cached values from any active location provider.
 While not gauranteed, both GPS and NETWORK providers have a cache.
 `satelliteData` | boolean | If `true` it returns all available satellite data from the GPS receiver.
 Requires that the `gps` provider is also enabled. <br><br>**CAUTION:** Activating satellite data will increase CPU and memory usage.
 `buffer` | boolean | If `true` it will start a buffer that returns the averaged geometric center.
 Use this when requirements call for determining a single, best location.
 The buffer uses a FIFO ordering, so new values added and old values are removed.
 `bufferSize` | integer | The maximum number of elements allowed within the buffer.
 It's strongly recommended to use as small of a buffer size as possible to minimize memory usage and garbage collection.
-Experiment to see what works best This property will be ignored if `buffer` is set to `false`.
+Experiment to see what works best.
+This property will be ignored if `buffer` is set to `false`.
 Buffers larger than 30 elements may not be necessary.<br><br>**CAUTION:** Increasing the buffer size will increase CPU and memory usage.

 ## GPS and Network Data